‘It now falls to me.’ DeSantis raises right hand and becomes Florida’s 46th governor.

 DeSantis followed Rick Scott’s campaign path, but he’ll find his own way as governor

-The ceremony on the steps of the historic Capitol, heavily attended by Florida’s lawmakers and insider class, would have seemed like a fever dream to many less than a year ago, when DeSantis was a relatively obscure congressman giving speeches to small crowds in the Panhandle — and many of those sitting at his inauguration gave him little shot of making it past the Republican primary.
+The ceremony on the steps of the historic Old Capitol would have seemed like a fever dream to many less than a year ago, when DeSantis was a relatively obscure congressman giving speeches to small crowds in the Panhandle — and many of the insiders now sitting at his inauguration gave him little shot of making it past the Republican primary.

+The crowd was further delighted when he charged that the state’s reputation cannot “be further tarnished by the repeated failure of a small number of counties to conduct elections in a transparent and lawful manner,” referring to the breakdowns in deeply blue Broward and Palm Beach counties during the recount of the midterm elections, when Palm Beach blew past deadlines and Broward didn’t release public records to Scott regarding pending ballots.

+DeSantis, a history buff, wrapped up his nearly 20-minute speech promising “energy in the executive,” in the spirit of Alexander Hamilton.

-The new, 40-year-old governor — 26 years younger than his predecessor — has promised reporters an eventful first week in office, as he’s expected to use his newfound power to fill the three vacancies on the Supreme Court with conservatives, take early action on environmental issues and re-evaluate the employment of some local elected officials, including Broward County Sheriff Scott Israel.
+The young governor — at 40 he is 26 years younger than Scott — promised an eventful first week in office, as he’s expected to use his newfound power to fill the three vacancies on the Supreme Court with conservatives, take early action on environmental issues and re-evaluate the employment of some elected officials, including Broward County Sheriff Scott Israel.

-Many specifics of DeSantis’ agenda have remained murky from the new governor, who’s only recently began to grant regular one-on-one interviews with Florida press.
+Many specifics of DeSantis’ agenda have remained murky from the new governor, who only recently began to grant regular one-on-one interviews with Florida press.

-But even in the two-month period since DeSantis’ election (which was then confirmed by a machine recount), the new governor has tangibly pivoted from his hard-right campaign rhetoric reminiscent of his early Fox News fame to calls for unity, including hiring two Democrats into his administration.
+But even in the two month period since DeSantis’ election (which was then confirmed by a machine recount), the new governor has tangibly moved away from his hard-right campaign rhetoric reminiscent of his early Fox News fame to calls for unity, including hiring two Democrats into his administration.

-Even still, the two days of inaugural events were still celebrations of unmistakable victory for the Republican Party in a “purple” state becoming more and more red, with future ambitions to further reduce taxes and regulations, invest more money in school-choice policies and push potentially disruptive reforms in the healthcare sphere.
+Even still, the two days of inaugural events were celebrations of unmistakable victory for the Republican Party in a “purple” state becoming more and more red.

 Comments